Emmanuel Rivera Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is eighth in the league with a collective 9.2 strikeouts per nine innings.
+- The Phillies pitching staff ranks eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Phillies have a 4.45 team ERA that ranks 20th across all league pitching staffs.
+- The Phillies have the 21st-ranked team ERA across all league pitching staffs (4.53).

-- Phillies pitchers combine to give up 69 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- The Phillies rank 11th in baseball in home runs surrendered (70 total, 1.1 per game).

-- Strahm (4-3) gets the starting nod for the Phillies in his ninth start of the season.
-He has a 3.61 ERA in 42 1/3 innings pitched, with 55 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.